 First, as Shepperson says, the DfE directive is for LAs to coordinate local Covid-19 responses.
 "We have therefore been directing our support mainly through local authorities.
 If schools and colleges need support they should contact their LA, and if Ofsted can provide that support, then we will."

-Second, while some leaders would like more Ofsted involvement in schools and the total number of believe there are positive contributions they could make, others find the idea unpalatable.
+Second, while some leaders would like more Ofsted involvement in schools and believe there are positive contributions they could make, others find the idea unpalatable.